-- Requirement on minimum awareness spending or coordination between systems: Price competition between the systems is high and the legal requirement for producers to fund two information campaigns annually is soft enough to cause systems to limit marketing spending significantly.
-Waste battery collection may benefit from a tighter legal requirement or mandated coordination between the systems with regard to awareness and collection campaigns.
+- Contribution of municipalities: Coordination between the organisations to create incentives for municipalities to collect batteries separately and engage in awareness creation could potentially raise collection at municipal collection sites which currently contribute only around 5% to waste battery collection volumes. - Requirement on minimum awareness spending or coordination between organisations: Price competition between the organisations is high and the legal requirement for producers to fund two information campaigns annually is loose enough to cause organisations to limit marketing spending significantly.
+Waste battery collection may benefit from a tighter legal requirement or mandated coordination between the organisations with regard to awareness and collection campaigns.
 In addition, a shared collection point locator could improve convenience for end-users. - Retailers' obligations regarding the visibility of collection boxes could be strengthened.